 Throughout the 2021-2022 school year, teachers and staff had many opportunities to reflect on the current LCAP.
 Teachers on Special Assignment (TOSAs) in the Educational Services Department facilitated professional learning for teachers and other staff in August where participants were asked to read and reflect on the five goals of the LCAP.
 They identified the people, places, resources, and practices that help achieve these goals.
 Many teachers commented that this was the first time they have read any portion of the LCAP.
 Exit surveys from this session indicate that participants felt a greater sense of purpose and understanding of their impact on the LEA goals.
-Subsequent professional learning sessions returned to various aspects of the LCAP and how to meet students' needs.
+SUbsequent professional learning sessions returned to various aspects of the LCAP and how to meet students' needs.

 In 2022, the Curriculum Advisory Committee (CAC), made up of teachers from each of the district schools and representatives from administration and special education, looked specifically at the LCAP as it informs professional learning goals and needs.
 For example, at the first meeting, the committee examined three of the eight state priorities as they pertain to professional learning communities, universal design for learning, English Learners, and standards-based curriculum.
-The committee also looked at overlaps between the LCAP, CCEIS plan, SPSAs, and other district plans to plan for future professional learning.
+The committee also looked at overlaps between the LCAP, CCEIS plan,

+SPSAs, and other district plans to plan for future professional learning.
 Many of the members were not aware of the eight state priorities and welcomed the opportunity to better understand the reasoning behind the professional learning designed to help meet students' needs.
-In examining these plans, the CAC highlighted the need for professional development regarding staff collaboration time being structured within a true PLC (Professional Learning Community) model that utilizes the cycle of inquiry to provide targeted support for students based on need.
-The CAC also identified further work to be done in providing training to staff on bias and culturally relevant teaching.

 Local Bargaining Units

 Union leadership and local bargaining units reviewed student achievement data including reading and math data, English Learner data, and attendance data.
 They discussed how resources have been invested in teacher training and additional staff to support struggling students.
 Participants agreed that while reading specialists and English Language Development tutors help support some students, that teachers needed further training in how to meet the needs of English Learners and students who are not meeting standards.
 The bargaining unit members also reviewed the proposed budget expenditures as well as draft goals and strategies to improve student outcomes.
-These conversations led to agreements to add additional professional development hours to the annual schedule for the 2022-2023 school year in addition to the days that were added to the 2021-22 calendar.
+These conversations led to agreements to add professional development days to the annual schedule for the 21-22 and 22-23 school year.
+Additionally, the contract includes regular professional learning communities (PLC) and collaboration time every month to ensure teachers can analyze student work and co-design lessons.